 But, teaching life skills at school, with an already jam-packed curriculum, can be pretty difficult to do.
-We have collated some great home learning activities that could be set for homework.
+We have collated some great fun and low-cost home learning activities that pretty much any parent can get started with.
 You may need the help and support of parents on some of these, but if at the end of it, their children can do the laundry and make their own breakfast, everyone’s a winner!

 - Dig a hole that is slightly larger than the container your seedling/plant is in.

 - Remove the seeding/plant from the pot and place it in the hole.